FredericHeem/starhackit/server/docs/Database.md

 This project can use the most popular SQL databases such as PostgreSQL, MySQL, Oracle, MSSQL and Sqlite.
 This is achieved with [Sequelize](http://docs.sequelizejs.com/en/latest/), the most popular [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for Node.js

 ## Install and Start

-Start the postgres database asnd other services:
+Start the postgres database and other services:

     $ npm run docker:up